rozek/reactive-scriptable-components/README.md

 The following code templates may be quite practical when writing custom behaviours - you don't _have_ to use them, but they may save you some typing.

-(t.b.w)

 ### Initialization ###

-Explicitly setting the initial state (and using accessors for any state changes, as shown below) makes code that uses this state leaner.
+Explicitly setting the initial state (and using accessors for any further state changes, as shown below) makes code that uses this state leaner.
 You may use

 ```javascript
   this.unobserved.XXX = ...